luyadev/luya.io/docs/guide/cms/menu.md

 #### findOne()

-To retrieve just a single menu item from the menu component based on *equal* where condition, you can use the `\luya\cms\Menu::findOne` method:
+To retrieve just a single menu item from the menu component based on *equal* where condition, you can use the <class name="luya\cms\Menu" method="findOne" /> method:

 ```php
 Yii::$app->menu->findOne(['id' => 1])->link;